soribadiaby/CNN-signaldetection/README.md

 radiocommunication signals on spectrograms. <a href='https://sergioskar.github.io/Localization_and_Object_Detection/'>Here</a> is a good explanation of the difference between all these tasks.

 ## Method
-the method is from the research paper : <a href="https://arxiv.org/pdf/1312.6229.pdf">"OverFeat:Integrated Recognition, Localization and Detection using Convolutional Networks"</a>
+The method is from the research paper : <a href="https://arxiv.org/pdf/1312.6229.pdf">"OverFeat : Integrated Recognition, Localization and Detection using Convolutional Networks"</a>

 ## Classification network
 <p>